Woyzeck at Omnibus Arts Centre

 For such a small and new venue, this is a remarkably well-executed, polished production with many elements that show off how powerful good theatre can be.

-Woyzeck is on at Omnibus arts centre until 7th December 2013, for further information or to book visit here.
+Woyzeck is at Omnibus Arts Centre until 7th December 2013.
+For further information or to book visit the theatre’s website here.